One simple question – Are you of Aboriginal or Torres Strait Islander origin?

-Practices participating in the Practice Incentive Program Indigenous Health Incentive can also register eligible Aboriginal and Torres Strait Islander people for chronic disease management—see Indigenous Health Incentive guidelines (36KB DOC).
+Practices participating in the Practice Incentive Program Indigenous Health Incentive can also register eligible Aboriginal and Torres Strait Islander people for chronic disease management – see Indigenous Health Incentive guidelines on the Services Australia website.

 Data linkage offers a cost-effective approach to enhancing the completeness and consistency of Indigenous status information in key data sets, for purposes of policy formulation, service delivery, program evaluation, statistical reporting and research.